liangzheng816/OfficeDocs-SharePoint/migration/mm-box-bulk-upload-source-paths-csv.md

 # Bulk upload Box source paths into Migration Manager using a CSV file

 Migration Manager lets you bulk upload your Box source paths using a comma-separated (CSV) file.
 Use any text editor, or an application like Excel, to create the CSV file.
-JSON files are not supported.
+JSON files aren't supported.

 ## Before you begin